How Quickly Can I Get to Sub 40 Minutes for a 10k Run?

 You said you do two races a year.
 So maybe focus one half of the year on your 10k.
 Focus the other part of the year on running a 3k or 5k, or maybe even a half marathon.

-The variation is also important to avoid boredom and to avoid getting jaded on this one big goal in the distance.
+The variation is also important to avoid boredom and to avoid getting jaded with this one big goal in the distance.
 Mix it up and enjoy the journey as much, or more(!) than the destination.

 Whether you will get to sub-40 is the question, but I at least hope you will have fun while doing it and will give it your best shot!